3G-Celllabs/CLI-Starter-Kit-Generators/scripts/flutter-generate-entity/README.md

-# Generate Flutter Entity (Version 1.0.0)
+# Generate Flutter Entity (Version 1.0.1)

 <br/>

-### Instructions:
+## Instructions:

 This is a node script that helps generating entity for flutter app.
-That is, controllers, services, models etc., are bundled into entity folders such as Home, Login etc.,
+That means controllers, services, models etc., are bundled into entity folders such as Home, Login etc.,

 First thing first, (If you don't have it) Install node from [Node.js](https://nodejs.org/en/download/)